 1. With the narrow side up, fold blanket binding over edge of fabric, pin in place and stitch as close to the woven edge of the blanket binding as possible.

-2. To bind around a corner, sew blanket binding to corner of fabric, as shown.
+2. To bind around a corner, start sewing the single fold satin blanket binding to the corner of the fabric as shown.
 Stop at corner, remove from sewing machine, and clip threads.
 DO NOT CUT BLANKET BINDING.

-3. Fold blanket binding around corner so that a neatly mitered pleat is formed on the top and bottom at the corner and pin.
+3. In terms of mitered corner blanket binding, fold the blanket binding around the corner so that a neatly mitered pleat is formed on the top and bottom at the corner and pin.

 4. Place fabric under pressure foot at the mitered pleat and begin to sew, making sure to backtack at the mitered pleat.